AayuStark007/wcgo/README.md

 # wcgo

 `wcgo` is a Go implementation of the classic `wc` (word count) command-line tool, providing a fast and efficient way to count words, lines, and characters in text files.
-Inspired by the UNIX `wc` utility, `wcgo` aims to offer similar functionality with the added benefits of Go's performance and concurrency features.
+The aim is to offer functionality similar to `wc` while utilizing Go's language features and concurrency model to get some extra performance.

 ## Features